-Important Notice: Due to COVID-19, policies and procedures have been revised for all clinics including LIII.
-All clinics will be providing services through Telepractice, using Zoom as the platform.
-Please refer to the recently revised Clinic Student Handbook, the course CANVAS site and your Clinical Instructor for the dynamic updates and revisions with policy and procedures.
+Important Notice: Due to COVID-19, policies and procedures remain revised for LIII clinic.
+LIII Clinic will be providing services through Telepractice, using Zoom as the platform.
+Please refer to the recently revised Clinic Student Handbook, the course CANVAS site and your Clinical Instructor for the ongoing dynamic updates and revisions with policy and procedures.